xiaoyihua/Medical-Translation/README.md

 - script.js contains functions that handle button events and creates a call to the PHP file.

+- vendor folder contains composer files to help connect to HTTPS for the API call

 - translate.php contains the actual API call which then posts the result into the other translation box.

 How does this project assure translation quality?